Softwire/Workflowy2Web/README.md

 ## Styling

 Styles are contained within a "style.css" file and a "custom.css" file.
 The custom file is left blank for you to add in your own styling to adjust the prototype.
 The "style.css" file contains a set of built-in styles for particular types of content, as follows.
-(Add the given hashtag to the node, and the content mentioned will appear in the div.)
+Add the given hashtag to the notes field (Shift-Enter) on the node, and the content mentioned will appear in the div.

 **QQ NEEDS CHECKING**